 His numerous articles and book reviews have appeared in a variety of publications, including American Jewish History, Commentary, Moment, Modern Judaism, Conservative Judaism, Journal of Reform Judaism, Hadassah Magazine, Religious Studies Review, First Things, the Weekly Standard, the American Jewish Year Book and the Jewish Review of Books.

 Dr. Dalin has lectured extensively on American Jewish history and politics, Jewish-Christian relations, Jews and Baseball and contemporary Jewish affairs.
-He has served as a featured speaker or Scholar-in-Residence at universities, synagogues and Jewish communal institutions throughout the United States, Europe and Israel.
+He has served as a featured speaker at universities, synagogues and Jewish communal institutions throughout the United States and in Europe and Israel.